All Topics

 Personal

-ICE Awards $25.1 Million No-Bid Iris-Scanning Contract to Bi2 Technologies
+ICE Awards $25.1 Million No-Bid Contract for Iris-Scanning Biometric Devices

 By

-U.S. Immigration and Customs Enforcement (ICE) has awarded a $25.1 million no-bid contract to Bi2 Technologies for 1,570 handheld biometric scanners, according to reports.
-The devices, which can identify individuals through iris scans, fingerprints, and facial recognition, are intended for field operations and could be deployed by late June, sources stated.
-The contract, finalized on May 22 and published by the Department of Homeland Security, represents more than five times the amount of a previous contract with the same company eight months prior.
-Privacy advocates have raised concerns about the expansion of biometric surveillance capabilities beyond previously known use of face recognition apps.
+U.S. Immigration and Customs Enforcement (ICE) has awarded a $25.1 million no-bid contract to Bi2 Technologies for 1,570 handheld biometric scanners that can identify individuals through iris scans, fingerprints, and facial recognition, according to projectsaltbox.com.
+The contract, finalized on May 22, is more than five times the amount of a previous contract with the same company eight months prior.